mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 > I'm intentionally skipping UI Composition/micro-frontends.
 It can only be more complex.
 Please, leave a comment below if you think UI Composition aspects need any further in-depth analysis.

 In between the logical and physical/process view of the system sits the development view.
-The development view enables the logical view to get to life.
-At the same time, it mediates and adapts from the logical view to the runtime needs respecting the non-functional requirements imposed by the tool-chain in use.
+The development view enables the logical view to come to life.
+At the same time, it mediates and adapts from the logical view to the runtime requirements respecting the non-functional requirements imposed by the tool-chain in use.

 Let's think about the development phase of service A. It's composed of two components: the restful API mediating the data access.
 The composition handler allows data to flow from the restful API to the view model owned by branding.